There is so much to be excited about when you find yourself ready to partner with an editor.

 Maybe their straightforward way of leaving comments reads as cold to you and you find you prefer an editor who is more about the compliment sandwich.
 Maybe you're seeking a line edit but their suggestions feel like they alter your voice as an author instead of refining it.

 Each stage of editing takes its own amount of time for the editor to do a quality and thorough job.
 Because we editors are still mere mortals, we all work at different paces within each stage of the editing process.
-One editor may be able to copy edit a 50k manuscript in two weeks, another editor may take three weeks.
+One editor may be able to copyedit a 50k manuscript in four weeks, another editor may take six weeks.

-The length of time isn't a measure of an editor's quality of work, however, it is a measure you need to consider in regard to your own deadlines, and that invoice.
+The length of time isn't a measure of an editor's quality of work, however, it is a measure you need to consider in regard to your own deadlines.

 Sample edits allow an editor to assess not only how long it will take them to edit your work based on the word count and editing type, but also where in their schedule they will be able to fit your project based on that information.